emilygoodjob/emilygoodjob/README.md

 - 📫 How to reach me **egwang1@uci.edu**

-- ⚡ About **Hey there!
-I'm Emily Gao Wang, a Computer Science and Software Engineering major at UC Irvine.
-My journey includes hands-on experience as a Software Engineer Intern at OOTify Company, where I honed my skills in Python, HTML, CSS, and JavaScript.
-Not just that, I've also been a guiding light as a Lab Tutor, aiding peers through the complexities of programming.
-Projects like Petr’s Wardrobe and HackSport showcase my collaborative spirit and innovative mindset.
-I'm on the lookout for an Summer Internship that not only challenges me but also allows me to contribute my blend of technical skills, creativity, and teamwork.
-Let's create something amazing together!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/emilygoodjob" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="emilygoodjob" height="30" width="40" /></a>